Blobfolio/vue-blob-lazyload/README.md

 <div v-lazy="{ 'data-hello': 'World' }">Hello World</div>
 ```

-As is typical with Vue directives, you can pass arguments as vanilla JS (e.g. inline), or reference existing Vue data and/or methods.
+As with other Vue directives, you can pass arguments as vanilla JS (e.g. inline), or reference existing Vue data and/or methods.

 #### Arguments